sacdallago/bio_embeddings/README.md

 ### Examples

+We highly recommend you to check out the `examples` folder for pipeline examples, and the `notebooks` folder for post-processing pipeline runs and general purpose use of the embedders.

-After having installed the package, you can
+After having installed the package, you can:

 1. Use the pipeline like: